phenixita/bdd-training/behaviors/users/README.md

 - TDD approach, with auto-generated code, starting from the behaviors
 - auto-generated documentation, in natural language, that could provide screenshots and data examples
 - a behavior database, that if properly created, could result in high functionalities and code recyclability.

+## In a nutshell

+The `Agile requirements` has the following properties:

+- they are small
+- they are generic
+- they are flexible

+It is not a comeback to the waterfall `User Requirement Specifications`, on the contrary, it «only» defines a common way of formalizing the «intent»: it only allows everyone to write down what they are designing, encouraging collaboration.

+Moreover, it will automatically produce code useful to create the application in TDD and ensuring an high quality and clean code application.